Peoplecantfly/icapserver/README.md

 audio files, placing ad banners, or otherwise modifying the content and/or the headers of the request.

-Various information can be extracted from the ICAP request by examining certain fields of the handler object:
+Some information you can get from the ICAP request by examining certain fields of the handler object:

 * command: the current ICAP command